How can I troubleshoot high CPU utilization for Amazon RDS or Amazon Aurora PostgreSQL?

 - Native PostgreSQL view and catalogs (such as pg_stat_statements, pg_stat_activity, and pg_stat_user_tables)

-- PostgreSQL logging parameters to log long-running queries, autovacuum, lock waits, and connection and disconnection requests, etc. For more information, see How do I enable query logging using Amazon RDS for PostgreSQL?
+- PostgreSQL logging parameters to log long-running queries, autovacuum, lock waits, and connection and disconnection requests.
+For more information, see How do I enable query logging using Amazon RDS for PostgreSQL?

 Amazon CloudWatch metrics

 You can use CloudWatch metrics to identify CPU patterns over extended periods.
-Compare the graphs WriteIOPs, ReadIOPs, ReadThroughput, and WriteThroughput with the CPU utilization to find out the times at which the workload caused high CPU.
+Compare the graphs WriteIOPs, ReadIOPs, ReadThroughput, and WriteThroughput with the CPU utilization to find the times when the workload caused high CPU.

-After you have identified the time frame, you can review the Enhanced Monitoring data associated with your DB instance.
+After identifying the timeframe, you can review the Enhanced Monitoring data associated with your DB instance.
 You can set Enhanced Monitoring to collect data at intervals of 1, 5, 10, 15, 30, or 60 seconds.
-This allows you to collect data at a more granular level than CloudWatch.
-For more information, see the Differences between CloudWatch and Enhanced Monitoring metrics.
+Doing this allows you to collect data at a more granular level than CloudWatch.

-Enhanced Monitoring provides a view at the operating system (OS) level, which can help identify the cause of a high CPU load at a granular level.
+Enhanced Monitoring provides a view at the operating system (OS) level.
+This view can help identify the cause of a high CPU load at a granular level.
 For example, you can review the load average, CPU distribution (system% or nice%), and OS process list.

-By using Enhanced Monitoring, you can check the loadAverageMinute data in intervals of 1, 5, and 15 minutes.
-If the load average is greater than the number of vCPUs, this indicates that the instance is under a heavy load.
-Also, if the load average is less than the number of vCPUs for the DB instance class, CPU throttling might not be the cause of the application latency.
+Using Enhanced Monitoring, you can check the loadAverageMinute data in intervals of 1, 5, and 15 minutes.
+A load average that's greater than the number of vCPUs indicates that the instance is under a heavy load.
+Also, if the load average is less than the number of vCPUs for the DB instance class, CPU throttling might not be the cause for application latency.
 Check the load average to avoid false positives when diagnosing the cause of CPU usage.

-For example, if you have a DB instance that is using a db.m4.2xlarge instance class with 3000 provisioned IOPS that reaches the CPU limit, you can review the following example metrics to identify the root cause of the high CPU usage.
+For example, if you have a DB instance that's using a db.m5.2xlarge instance class with 3000 Provisioned IOPS that reaches the CPU limit, you can review the following example metrics to identify the root cause of the high CPU usage.
 In the following example, the instance class has eight vCPUs associated with it.
-For the same load average, exceeding 170 indicates that the machine is under heavy load during the time frame measured:
+For the same load average, exceeding 170 indicates that the machine is under heavy load during the timeframe measured:

 Note: Amazon RDS gives your workload a higher priority over other tasks that are running on the DB instance.
 To prioritize these tasks, workload tasks have a higher Nice value.
 As a result, in Enhanced Monitoring, Nice% represents the amount of CPU being used by your workload against the database.

-After enabling Enhanced Monitoring, you can also check the OS process list that is associated with the DB instance.
-Enhanced monitoring shows only the top 50 processes for both CPU and memory each.
+After enabling Enhanced Monitoring, you can also check the OS process list that's associated with the DB instance.
+Enhanced monitoring shows a maximum of 100 processes.
 This can help you identify which processes have the largest impact on performance based on CPU and memory use.

-You can club Enhanced Monitoring results with pg_stat_activity results to help identify the resource usage of queries.
+You can combine Enhanced Monitoring results with pg_stat_activity results to help identify the resource usage of queries.

 Native PostgreSQL view and catalogs